tock/tock/doc/reference/trd102-adc.md

 provides three traits:

   * kernel::hil::adc::Adc - provides basic interface for individual analog samples
-  * kernel::hil::adc::Client - receives individual analog samples from the ADC
+  * kernel::hil::adc::Client - receives individual analog samples from the ADC, or buffers of analog samples in response to high speed buffered sample requests.
   * kernel::hil::adc::AdcHighSpeed - provides high speed buffered analog sampling interface
-  * kernel::hil::adc::HighSpeedClient - receives buffers of analog samples from the ADC

 The rest of this document discusses each in turn.